 There are many free events and opportunities to learn about the rich island life.
 Buy a local newspaper and get the calendar of events from the local markets.
 Go to the Kona historical society museum and learn the traditional art of making bread in a stone oven.
 Visit the Captain Cook Monument.
 The shops at Mauna Lani have free hula shows on Mondays and Thursdays, where they also teach basket weaving, traditional Hawaiian games, and let you thread your own plumeria lei.
 Farmer’s markets are a great chance to try new fruit, support local artists, and hear live music.
 Hawaiian history and traditions are enchanting and can only enhance your visit and spirit of Aloha!

 You're going to want to stay on the North side or the East side when visiting Big Island Hawaii (Kailua-Kona and Hilo), and if you can arrange it you might stay a few days on each side.
 The reason for staying on the Hilo side is the close proximity to Volcanos National Park, where you can easily spend a couple days.
 Hilo is also the only legal side to drive up to the summit of Mauna Kea with a rental car.

 On the Kailua-Kona side, is where you will explore the sights, beaches, historic and cultural locations, and attractions that are on that side of the island, including Pololu and Waipio Valleys, which are easily day trips.

 If you decided to stay on both sides of the island, you might want to fly into one airport, and fly out from the other.

 We hope you enjoy your trip!
-Make sure and visit our Hawaii Tips post where we share everything we wish we knew before our first trip to Hawaii (there’s been several trips now and we’ve learned a lot).
+Make sure and visit our Hawaii Tips post where we share everything we wish we knew before our first trip to Hawaii (there have been several trips now and we've learned a lot).

 Have you Been to Big Island Hawaii before?
 What are your best Big Island travel tips?